It is often said that “the first impression is the last impression”.

 Boeing| A Case Study in Metallic 3D Lettering

-3D letters have been used since long when it comes to lobby signs.
+3D letters have been used for a long when it comes to lobby signs.
 3D lettering has a unique, tangible feel to it as well.
-This also signifies strength and robustness if you go in for metal, which is exactly why Boeing has been doing it for long.
+This also signifies strength and robustness if you go in for metal, which is exactly why Boeing has been doing it for a long.
 As a company manufacturing airplanes, the first thing that you want to be reflected to anybody who walks in through your doors is quality, strength, and peace of mind.